Team C2 Visitors Book

 Hi Chris,

 Congratulations on your amazing achievement!
-Glad to hear you are on dry land safe & sound.
+Glad to hear you are on dry land

 Cheers